cfazuero1/Hocaido-Bug-Hunter/README.md

 **Built by bug hunters, for bug hunters.**

-If this helped you find a bug, leave a star.
+If this helped you find a bug, leave a like in linkedin.

 </div>